Packet Tracer Interpret Show Command Output

 1. show running-config

 This command is arguably the most important.
-It displays the currently running configuration of the device.
+Still, it displays the currently running configuration of the device.
 This is the configuration that the device is actively using.

 Key Output Sections and Their Interpretation: